Iraq forces push into Old Mosul as thousands trapped

 Grande said aid groups had spent months preparing for the Mosul operation.

-"But the truth is that the crisis is pushing all of us to our limits," she said.
+"But the truth is that the crisis is pushing all of us to our limits."

 The aid operation for western Mosul is "far larger and far more complex" than in the east, she said.